bmacnaughton/linux-os-info/README.md

 ### Highlights
 * Lightweight without any dependencies (only native Node modules)
-* Synchronous, asynchronous, and promise - choose how you want to use it.
+* Synchronous, callback, or promise - choose how you want to use it.

 ## Installation